magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 **Soft-Magnetic Materials**

 Soft-magnetic materials like iron or steel with large permeabilities $\mu_r \sim 1000$ and low remanence fields are dominated by the material response.
-There are no useful analytical solutions.
+It is not possible to describe such bodies with analytical solutions.
 However, recent developments showed that the Magnetostatic Method of Moments can be a powerful tool in combination with Magpylib to compute such a material response.
 An integration into Magpylib is planned for the future.

 (docu-units-scaling)=